 This approval process applies to any practice setting in which a physiotherapist delivers services unless the physiotherapist is employed by:

-- an organization accredited by Accreditation Canada or the Commission for the Accreditation of Rehabilitation Facilities (CARF).
-[Although accredited organizations are exempt from submitting a Provision of Professional Services application, information about these practice settings must be provided to the College.
-Contact professionalpractice@cpta.ab.ca.]
+• an organization accredited by Accreditation Canada or the Commission for the Accreditation of Rehabilitation Facilities (CARF).
+[Confirmation of accreditation status must be provided to the College using this form.]

 *If physiotherapy services are provided only to individuals directly associated with an organization and not accessed by the general public, the organization is exempt from this approval process.
 E.g., professional sporting teams, meat packing plants.